VDBWRAIR/ngs_mapper/doc/source/config.rst

 * `Quick start <http://docs.ansible.com/YAMLSyntax.html>`_
 * `More in depth <http://en.wikipedia.org/wiki/YAML>`_

-For the miseqpipeline the most important thing is that the NGSDATA value is filled out and contains a correct path to the root of your :doc:`ngsdata`
+For the ngs_mapper the most important thing is that the NGSDATA value is filled out and contains a correct path to the root of your :doc:`ngsdata`
 The rest of the values are pre-filled with defaults that work for most general cases.

 Structure of the config.yaml file